 The report also displays follower demographics, which is an incredibly useful piece of information for both you and your client to know.
 This way, you can tell if your new Twitter followers are part of your target demographic, including geographic location for local campaigns.

-Engagement on Twitter is made up of a variety of different things.
-On a surface level, engagement can be measured by how many times someone interacts with one of your tweets, including likes, retweets and replies.
+Engagement on Twitter is made up of a variety of different user actions.
+On a surface level, engagement can be measured by how many times someone interacts with one of your Tweets, including likes, reTweets and replies.
 However, it also goes deeper than that.

 Using our social media report template you can also report on engagement across Facebook, Instagram and more.

-The Twitter Feed portion of the report gives you a list of this month’s entire Twitter activity, along with the amount of engagement each tweet garnered.
-This sections also gives you a chance to show your client that you’ve met your agreed upon posting schedule and amount, as per the terms of your contract.
+The Twitter Feed portion of the report gives you a list of this month’s entire Twitter activity, along with the amount of engagement each Tweet garnered.
+This section also gives you a chance to show your client that you’ve met your agreed upon posting schedule and amount, as per the terms of your contract.

-When it comes to engagement on your tweets, the report will show you how many likes and retweets each one got during the month.
-This gives your client a quick look at what your top tweets are, what kind of content is doing well and what kind isn’t.
+When it comes to engagement on your Tweets, the report will show you how many likes and Retweets each one got during the month.
+This gives your clients a quick look at what your top Tweets are, what kind of content is doing well and what kind isn’t.
 You can then use this information to inform your client of your strategy moving forward and possibly help them understand that certain posts don’t work as well as they think.

-The web analytics section of this Twitter Analytics report gives you and your client insights into how well your Twitter account and other social platforms like Facebook and LinkedIn are driving traffic to your client’s website.
+The web analytics section of the Twitter Analytics report gives you and your client insights into how well your Twitter activity is at driving traffic to your client’s website.
 On this page of the report, you’ll see how many web sessions have been initiated from each social media platform and how long those sessions lasted.
 You’ll also see bounce rate and number of conversions.

-With this information, you can show your client how compelling the offers and calls to action (CTAs) are in the tweets you’re posting.
-If the offer isn’t compelling enough, customers won’t come to the website and you can work with your client to create something more enticing for potential leads.
+With this information, you can show your client how compelling the offers and calls to action (CTAs) are in the Tweets you’re posting.
+If the offer isn’t compelling enough, customers won’t come to the website and you can work with your clients to create something more enticing for potential leads.